 Missionary Mishap: Jonathan McLatchie’s Honesty

 People make mistakes, I’ve made mistakes, however if you accept your mistakes and take responsibility for them, you can make amends.
 There are some people though, where the issue of honesty is not so black and white.
 In this case, it quite literally is black, there’s no denying it.
 So, here we are again with another infamous Missionary Mishap!
-In August of 2015, Jonathan McLatchie unleashed a racist tirade, describing Muslims in Europe as a cancer.
+In August of 2015, Jonathan McLatchie unleashed a xenophobic tirade, describing Muslims in Europe as a cancer.
 At that point in time, he was unable to clear his name, since video evidence was widely available.
-He never apologized or recanted his racist views.
-Recently, Jonathan once again unleashed another racist tirade, denigrating Caucasian converts to Islam.
+He never apologized or recanted his xenophobic views.
+Recently, Jonathan once again unleashed another xenophobic tirade, denigrating Caucasian converts to Islam.

 The Muslim community continues to forgive Jonathan for his xenophobic views, and we do not ascribe his extremism to his faith.
 We do not hold Christianity responsible for Jonathan’s views.
 However, Jonathan seems to have found himself in another controversy.
 In his video denigrating Caucasian converts to Islam, he erroneously claimed that Khalid Yasin, the African American convert to Islam, was a white (caucasian) man.
 After repeated attempts at correcting him, Jonathan insists that Khalid Yasin is a white man.
 He even went so far as to claim he met Khalid Yasin to prove that he was a white man.
 This incident is indicative of Jonathan’s inability to correct himself when wrong.
 Jonathan refuses to acknowledge that he made a mistake.